cubee-cb/vr-p8/README.md

 ### transform buffer (pico to vr, for rendering)
-starts at upper memory address (`0x8000`) first address contains a bool stating if the buffer is locked by pico-8
+starts at upper memory address (`0x8000`) first address contains a bool stating if the buffer is locked by pico-8 coordinates are integers; the rendered world should be scaled accordingly, say for example 1 unit is 1cm

 ```
 1 x
 2 x